jotaen/php-convert/readme.md

 Input validation
 ----------------

-The convert-function is able to throw exceptions.
+The convert-function is able to throw PHP-exceptions.
 The reason is, that base-conversions aren’t trivial and there are a few things which can go wrong.
 Think of that:

-    convert(998, 8, 10);
+    convert(1378, 8, 10);
-    convert('Hrg17', 62, 0);
+    convert('Hrg17', 0, 16);
     convert('Hrg17', 62, base(''));

 What’s wrong here?
-Well, in the first example you specify `998` to be an octal value, but none of its digits are defined in the octal-system (which consists of chars `01234567`).
-In the second and third example, the destination-bases doesn’t contain any characters, which is invalid.
+Well, in the first example you specify `1378` to be an octal value, but the value itself isn’t subset of the octal-base (which consists of chars `01234567`).
+So the digit `8` is not defined in the octal-system.
+In the second and third example, one of the bases are empty.
+And an empty base, which doesn’t contain any characters, is obviously invalid.
 In those cases, the function will throw an exception.
 (If you are unfamiliar with the concept of exceptions, read [this](http://php.net/manual/en/language.exceptions.php).
 In brief: Unhandled exceptions can cause your script to be terminated!)
 Especially when dealing with externally defined variables, you *have to* validate all of the input before processing it!
+There are two ways to deal with that:

-### Manually check input ###
+### 1. Check input manually ###
 When you create a base, you can call the `check_subset` method to check, whether all chars of some input-string are contained in this base.

     $input = 'Hello';